 Inconspicuous devices are not as innocent as you might think.
 If it can be connected to your device, it can be used as an attack tool.
 Don’t underestimate the furtiveness of bad actors… They put in a lot of effort to hide themselves and their attack tools from you.
 And they might even use something as unassuming as a mug warmer as their disguise.

 2 – Trust.
-One of the most important qualities one would look for in an employee.
+One of the most important qualities, an employee must have.
 Make sure that you trust the devices they use as well.
 Cybersecurity training and awareness for employees is a key factor in your cybersecurity posture.

 Careless/uninformed staff are one of the greatest threats to organizations’ cybersecurity.
 Just because employees have good intentions, it does not mean that they cannot unwittingly cause a major cybersecurity incident.
 A lack of employee training on good cyber hygiene could have perilous consequences for your organization.
 Staff have insider privileges that make attackers’ lives easier.
 And these bad actors often target employees and the devices that they use without the victim knowing.